Texas Child Car Seat Laws

 When a child turns 13, they no longer need to sit in the back seat of the car.
 They are free to travel in the front seat if they wish.
 Whether they choose to relocate or not, they must continue to wear a seat belt.

-At Brian White & Associates, we understand that the state of Texas’ rules and guidelines surrounding the use of child car safety equipment can be quite confusing.
+At Attorney Brian White Personal Injury Lawyers we understand that the state of Texas’ rules and guidelines surrounding the use of child car safety equipment can be quite confusing.
 Should you have any questions about them, just pick up the phone and give us a call.
 Our Houston car accident attorneys would be happy to provide you with the information you need.

 How to Find the Perfect Child Car Seat